Program Experience

 Experience and Impact

-The program will also explore geopolitical scenarios for the world economy over the next decade and their implications for portfolio construction.
-And from a governance standpoint, you will learn about the risk factors that make some firms more likely to face shareholder activism and less capable or successful in their response.
-You will also develop tools and tactics for more sophisticated engagement with firms to unlock value.
+Additionally, you will analyze scenarios of global warming and their impact on asset values.
+You will gain perspective on the green technology and innovation sector, analyzing where cost curves are rapidly evolving and could impact your firm.
+You will investigate the risk factors that make some firms more likely to face shareholder activism and less capable or successful in their response.
+You will also develop tools and tactics for more sophisticated engagement with activist shareholders, policymakers, and representatives of civil society to unlock value.

 Session topics include: